fgimian/flaskage/docs/unit_testing_models.rst

 Using the excellent `factory_boy <https://github.com/dnerdy/factory_boy>`_
-library combined with the powerful `fake-factory <https://pypi.python.org/pypi/fake-factory>`_, we can generate fake model objects.
+library combined with the powerful `fake-factory <https://pypi.python.org/pypi/fake-factory>`_, we can generate fake model objects that can be used during testing.

-A factory for each model should be defined in the a file named model_faktory.py in the **tests/fixtures** directory (e.g. blog_post_factory.py).
+A factory for each model should be defined in the a file named model_factory.py in the **tests/fixtures** directory (e.g. blog_post_factory.py).

 Here's an example of a factory boy factory that uses fake factory to fake data: